 This is a standard OBC resolution for the Office of Special Trustee and replaces OBC Resolution 01-27-16-A. This stanadard resolution is updated when new OBC and Trust Enrollment Committee Officers are elected.
 The Trust Enrollment Committee approved the resolution at their Regular Meeting on November 28, 2017.
 Attached is an excerpt of their minutes for your reference.

 1) Save a copy of this form for your records.
 Save a Copy...

-- 2) Print this form as a .pdf OR print and scan this form in as .pdf. - 3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org
+3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org